hshq/harelang/README.md

 it to yourself.
 We don't want to announce this project until it's much, much more mature.

-Ask in the IRC channel to get access to the private bug tracker and mailing lists.
+[Email Drew DeVault][email] to request access to the private bug tracker, mailing lists, and IRC channel.

+[email]: mailto:sir@cmpwn.com

 ## Build status